romin771/Playwright/README.md

   - The text should read "your current account."

   **Actual Behavior**:
-  - The text displays "you current account."
+  - The text displays "you current account.